 In fact, a seller should be suspicious if their selling agent suggests this.
 It may be an indicator that the agent prefers they don’t attend the notary for completion.
 Sellers should insist on a proper valuation, agree the asking price and rate of commission but in a market where so many people are from overseas it is very easy to be persuaded otherwise.

 It is common for buyers to trust an agent of the same nationality.
 They assume the shared cultural background protects them.
 How naïve!
 The worst case I know personally involved a Russian who paid €850,000 for a €500,000 apartment.
 He used a locally-based Russian agent who pocketed the balance, after she paid off the bank valuer who provided a valuation of €925,000 to justify the mortgage.
-Indeed, there are so many similar stories that savvy Russian buyers will refuse to have anything to do with Russian agents.
-Sadly, many Chinese buyers will have to go through the same learning curve, all because they are unfamiliar with local values and put too must trust in their fellow countrymen.
+Indeed, there are so many similar stories that, eventually, savvy Russian buyers refused to have anything to do with Russian agents.

 Finally, a general comment on agency commissions in Spain.
 It is only in the overseas sector that 5% is considered normal and then only in the resale segment.
 And perhaps it is more realistic to say that 5% is considered the minimum, rather than normal.
 I regularly get emails from agents offering a share of 7% or 8% for the introduction of a buyer.
 Typically, the agent introducing the buyer will get the lion’s share, the listing agent drops their share to 2% or 3%.